 The Federation of Finnish Learned Societies

 The Federation of Finnish Learned Societies, established in 1899, is a national co-operative body for learned societies in Finland.
 It contributes to the co-operation between learned societies, supports and develops scholarly communication and publishing, and promotes awareness and usage of research results.
 It also supports and develops the role of its members in science policy discussion.
 Federation´s strategy for 2019-2023 can be found here.

-The Federation also publishes a journal Tieteessä tapahtuu (Science now) which appears six times a year.
+The Federation also publishes a journal Tieteessä tapahtuu (Science now) which appears five times a year.
 It contains information on the events and publications of the learned societies and on the current issues within the academic community.

 Tieteen päivät (The Science Forum) is a biannual science festival, co-organised with the Finnish Cultural Foundation, The Finnish Academy of Sciences and Letters, The Finnish Society of Science and Letters, The Finnish Academy of Technology and The Swedish Academy of Engineering Sciences in Finland.